-- Select the right kinds of scissors.
 Scissors should be child sized and fit comfortably in the hand.
-They should have a blunt end, but sharp blades (otherwise the paper will fold instead of cut).
+They should have a blunt end, but sharp blades (otherwise the paper will fold instead of cut, and how frustrating is that!)
 Deborah at Teach Preschool has put together a great post comparing various types of children’s scissors and her assessment of each.

-- Use a variety of materials.
-Keep up interest and enthusiasm by using some less traditional materials, such as cutting play dough snakes, snipping straws, or cutting sting.
-When cutting paper, slightly thicker will be a little easier.
+Keep up interest and enthusiasm by using some less traditional materials, such as cutting play dough snakes, snipping straws, or cutting string.
+When cutting paper, slightly thicker or craft foam will be easier.
 Try long, thin strips of paper to cut across the width.
-Grocery ads, sandpaper, scrapbook paper, and photographs can also be fun.
+Grocery ads, sandpaper, scrapbook paper, and photographs are also fun.

-- Be understanding and give encouragement.
-During scissor practice I often hear my students complain that cutting is difficult.
-And it is.
-Their little developing muscles tire easily and the basic skills required for cutting on lines or around objects can be frustrating for preschoolers when they are not immediately successful.
-During this time I frequently remind my students how important it is to be a hard worker, and how proud I am of them for sticking with something that is so challenging.
-(And for some students, this is also a time when I remind them that our best work is not always our fastest work).
+When practicing scissor cutting, I frequently remind my students how important it is to be a hard worker, and how proud I am of them for sticking with something that is so challenging.
+And for some students, this is also a time when I remind them that our best work is not always our fastest work.

 Allow for independent (but supervised) practice